PrefectHQ/prefect/docs/tutorial/index.md

 ---
 # Tutorial Overview

+Prefect orchestrates workflows — it simplifies the creation, scheduling, and monitoring of complex data pipelines.
+You define workflows as Python code and Prefect handles the rest.

+Prefect also provides error handling, retry mechanisms, and a user-friendly dashboard for monitoring.
+It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.

-This tutorial provides a guided walk-through of Prefect core concepts and instructions on how to use them.
+This tutorial provides a guided walk-through of Prefect's core concepts and instructions on how to use them.

 By the end of this tutorial you will have: